-Homework, Smart Book assignments, and Attendance Quizzes will be used to determine the final homework average; for this calculation, homework assignments will be counted as the number of points earned on that assignment and Smart Book assignments will be counted as the number of points equal to the percentage of the assignment that was completed.
+Chapter Intro assignments, Homework assignments, and Attendance Quizzes will be used to determine the final homework average; for this calculation, Chapter Intro and Homework assignments will be counted as the number of points earned on that assignment, with each question being worth ten points.
 Quizzes will be 20 points each.
 The total number of points earned will be divided by the total number of points possible to calculate the homework average.
-Since homework assignments are often worth more than 100 points, the homework assignments are worth more overall than the Smart Book assignments.